-Corn succotash made with lima beans is a great summer side dish idea for barbecues or potlucks.
+This easy summer sweet corn succotash recipe is made with lima beans, red bell peppers, and other traditional ingredients.
 It cooks quickly, you can go from prepping to serving in less than 30 minutes!

 If you know me at all, you know I can never get enough summer corn!
-So of course I'm going to cut some straight off the cob to make corn succotash.
+I love to cut it straight off the cob to make a corn salad with shishito peppers, corn cakes and more, so of course I'm going to make a sweet corn succotash recipe for you.

-Succotash reminds me of country fun fairs where it's cooked in giant kettles.
-But you can make it yourself right on the stovetop—preferably in a cast iron skillet!
+Succotash reminds me of old-fashioned country fun fairs in the summer where it's cooked in giant kettles.
+But you can make it for yourself right on the stovetop in one pan—preferably in a cast iron skillet!

-Take it to a barbecue, serve it on a busy weeknight, just get to making some succotash before that sweet summer corn is all gone!
+It's perfect with grilled meats on Memorial Day or the 4th of July, or serve as a side dish on a busy weeknight, just get to making some before that sweet summer corn is all gone!

 Jump to:

-- Fresh corn: White, bi-color, or yellow all work well in this recipe.
+- Fresh sweet corn: White, bi-color, or yellow summer sweet corn all work well.

-- Lima beans: Corn and lima beans go hand-in-hand in succotash, but you can substitute edamame or another bean if you don't like them.
+- Lima beans: Corn and lima beans go hand-in-hand in succotash, but you can substitute edamame, black beans, or white beans if you don't like them.

-- Garlic, onion: These workhorses will make up the aromatics for the succotash.
+- Garlic, onion: These workhorses will make up the aromatics.

 - Smoked paprika: One of my favorite spices, smoked paprika will give a hint of cooking over an open flame without having to char any of the vegetables.

-- Cherry tomatoes: We're just going to throw these in at the end to give them a kiss of heat and let them release some sweetness, but we don't cook them down much at all.
+- Cherry tomatoes: We're just going to throw some cherry tomatoes in at the very end to give them a kiss of heat and let them release some sweetness, but we don't cook them down much at all.

 - Olive oil: You could also use canola or grapeseed oil here.